huandu/go-sqlbuilder/README.md

 // UPDATE users SET level = level + ?
 WHERE id = ?
 ```

-The `WhereClause` is not thread-safe.
-Read samples for [WhereClause](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#WhereClause) to learn how to use it correctly.
+Read samples for [WhereClause](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#WhereClause) to learn how to use it.

 ### Build SQL for different systems